-Each fall, at Annual Enrollment Period (AEP), people compare Medicare plans by contrasting their current Medicare Advantage Plan (and/or Medicare Prescription Drug Plan) with other plans on the market.
+UPDATED Jan.
+10, 2019.
+Each fall, at Annual Enrollment Period (AEP), people compare Medicare plans by contrasting their current Medicare Advantage Plan (and/or Medicare Part D Plan) with other plans on the market.
 Besides looking for plan’s cost and coverage, you should consider the plan’s quality and performance, but how do you measure quality?
-It was quite difficult, but not anymore thanks to Medicare Star Ratings (also known as CMS Star Ratings).
+It was quite difficult, but not anymore thanks to CMS Star Ratings (also known as Medicare Star Ratings).

 Medicare Plans’ stars measure how well Medicare plans perform on more than 50 items grouped into different categories.
-The star rating provides the overall measure of it.
+The overall CMS star rating shows the plan’s performance as a whole.
 You always may ‘drill down’ to the category details, if needed.

 Medicare Advantage Plans